libraryaddict/KolFaxBot/README.md

 This is a faxbot written in typescript for Kingdom of Loathing

+## The following is outdated and was intended for an older bot design

 The `Settings.json` is the only thing you should need to configure in this script itself.
 `username`: The bot name
 `password`: The bot password